KNwbq/CDIB/README.md

-# Conditional Distribution Information Bottleneck for Distributionally Robust Sequential Recommendation
+# Invariant Interest Learning for Sequential Recommendation with Conditional Distribution Bottleneck

 This is the code for our proposed model **CDIB**.
 The code is built upon [RecBole](https://github.com/RUCAIBox/RecBole).